 A large plain salad may have lots of nutrients, but those nutrients will be lost to your brain if they aren’t eaten with some fat.
 A study by Predimed found that the risk of stroke was reduced by 46% in those who followed a Mediterranean diet high in fruits, vegetables, whole grains and beans but also included 30 grams of mixed nuts and olive oil.
 It was also found that the participants had better memory function and the ability to make plans and follow through with them.

 - Instead of reaching for a bag of chips try eating a handful of nuts

 - Sprinkle a tablespoon of flax, chia or sunflower seeds on your salad, cereal or vegetables

 - Try an extra virgin olive oil drizzle on your vegetables or greens

 Fruits and Vegetables to Eat for Brain Health

-Polyphenols are micronutrients can be found in fruits and vegetables.
-They have the ability of reducing swelling, improving blood flow to the brain (remember all those miles of blood vessels?) and countering the effects of stress on the brain.
+Polyphenols are micronutrients that can be found in fruits and vegetables.
+They have the ability of reducing swelling, improving blood flow to the brain, and countering the effects of stress on the brain.

 Easy Breakfast Recipe to Improve Your Brain Health

-An easy breakfast to start your day of right is a homemade nut-based granola served with berries and Greek yogurt.
+An easy breakfast to start your day off right is a homemade nut-based granola served with berries and Greek yogurt.